Hewlett-Packard-ESS/joi-generate/README.md

     ✓ should generate a boolean value

   Date
-    ✓ should generate a boolean value
+    ✓ should generate a date value

   Number
     ✓ should generate a random number